-The Company's financial assets and liabilities generally consist of cash and cash equivalents, short-term investments, receivables, deposits, accounts payable and accrued liabilities and loans payable, some of which are denominated in foreign currencies including United States dollars, Mongolian Tugriks and Australian dollars.
+The Company's financial assets and liabilities generally consist of cash and cash equivalents, receivables, deposits, accounts payable and accrued liabilities and loans payable, some of which are denominated in foreign currencies including United States dollars, Mongolian Tugriks and Australian dollars.
 The Company is at risk to financial gain or loss as a result of foreign exchange movements against the Canadian dollar.
-The Company does not currently have major commitments to acquire assets in foreign currencies; but historically it has incurred the majority of its exploration costs in foreign currencies.
+The Company does not currently have major commitments to acquire assets in foreign currencies, but historically it has incurred the majority of its exploration costs in foreign currencies.

-D. Off-balance sheet arrangements
+E. Off-balance Sheet Arrangements

-The Company has no off-balance sheet arrangements.
+The Company has no off-balance sheet arrangements except for the contractual obligation noted below.